Cool Down or Simply Stop?

 "Cooling down reduces the immediate post-exercise tendency for muscle spasm or cramping."

 Not true.
-There is no physiological reason why it should and several studies have gone on to prove that cool downs do nothing to prevent sore muscles or stiffness.
+There is no physiological reason why it should and several studies have proven that cool downs do nothing to prevent sore muscles or stiffness.

 "Cooling down helps to reduce the level of adrenaline in the blood."

-Yes it does, but simply stopping your workout, without any cool down will reduce adrenaline levels even faster.
-Adrenaline (or epinephrine) is a hormone released from the adrenal glands in cases of danger, during emergencies or when you're in stressful situations.
+Yes it does, but merely stopping your workout, without any cool down will reduce adrenaline levels even faster.
+Adrenaline (or epinephrine) is a hormone released from the adrenal glands in dangerous situations, during emergencies or when you're in stressful situations.
 If your body is releasing adrenaline because of working out, then stopping completely is the fastest way to reduce levels of adrenaline in the blood.

 "Cooling down allows your heart to slowly return to its resting state."

-That's true, but there's no real good reason for a normal person to bring their heart rate down slowly after exercise versus quickly.
-If a doctor is taking your blood pressure, and your heart is beating too fast, you're going to be told to lie down and relax.
+That's true, but there's no real good reason for an average person to bring their heart rate down slowly after exercise versus quickly.
+If a doctor is taking your blood pressure and your heart is beating too fast, you're going to be told to lie down and relax.
 Your doctor's not going to suggest you walk around for a while to bring your blood pressure down slowly.

 "Cooling down after every workout helps to prevent delayed onset muscle soreness (DOMS)."

 Wrong.
 DOMS is the result of microscopic tearing of the muscle fibers.
 Your body rushes immune cells in to repair the damage (mostly cells called macrophages and neutrophils).
 These immune cells produce bradykinins and prostaglandins, which make pain receptors in your body more sensitive and mediate the inflammatory response.
 Since the levels of the immune cells reach their peak 24 to 48 hours after exercise, that's when you'll feel the pain the most.
 Cooling down has absolutely no effect on whether you get DOMS or not.